Emma Caldwell trial: Accused apologises for ‘criminal’ assault on murder victim

 Packer said: “I apologise for that, it’s not something I’m proud of.”

+“It got to the point he would drive up behind other punters and basically scare them off.”

-Mr Goddard asked Packer if Miss Caldwell was someone he particularly looked out for, but he denied this.
+Mr Goddard asked Packer if Miss Caldwell was someone he particularly looked out for, but he denied it.

-He asked Packer how many women alleged they were strangled by him.
+He asked Packer to confirm how many women alleged they had been strangled by him.

 The prosecutor said: “Could it be 11?
 Are they all lying?”